RuizhenMai/academic-blog/linear_algebra/UnitI/The_Geometry_of_Linear_Equations.md

 \end{matrix}\right]
 $$

-Then if we do a row picture, then we have
+if we write out the row picture, we will have:

 $$